FAIMS/bmwhi-survey-2018/README.md

 This module was co-developed by Shawn Ross and Adela Sobotkova and Petra Janouchova at the FAIMS Project, Department of Ancient History, Macquarie University.

 ## Funding:
-Development of this module was funded by the **Research Attraction and Acceleration Program (RAAP)** aimed to support innovation and investment in the New South Wales in 2016 and 2017.
+Development of this module was funded by the **Research Attraction and Acceleration Program (RAAP) NSW Department of Industry 16805/00**, aimed to support innovation and investment in the New South Wales in 2016, 2017, and 2018.

 ## Date of release:
 April 2018